 Spinous; pertaining to the form of a thorn: The acanthous or needle-like structure of the wasp or hornet can cause a dangerous sting.

 A reference to mites and ticks that infest various areas in nature.

 - There are several acarocolous species that are too small to be seen without the use of some form of magnifying instrument and they abound in almost every habitat where they scavenge on waste materials, prey on other tiny invertebrates, or live as parasites on many larger species of life.

 - Some acarocolous mites are harmless as they exist in skin follicles, feathers, or fur; while others cause diseases or allergies.

 - The acarocolous ticks are blood-suckers and spread disease-causing microbes in animals.

-A reference to living in union with mites: The acarophilous relationships involve the very small insects that live in foods, on plants, or on animals, including humans.
+A reference to that which lives in union with mites: The acarophilous relationships involve the very small insects that thrive in foods, on plants, or on animals, including humans.